 Lithophane Maker was created by a 3D printing hobbyist for 3D printing hobbyists.
 The website includes several free tools that turn photos into lithophane models with frames, holes, and adapters that make it possible to mount a lithophane under a hook, on a lamp, or on a night light.
 The lithophane tools at Lithophane Maker are estimated to have saved users thousands of hours in the two months that they've been available.
-If you find any bugs or have any suggestions, you can share them with [email protected]
+If you find any bugs or have any suggestions, you can share them with me by joining the Lithophane Maker User's group on Facebook or by emailing me at [email protected]

 Several improvements have been made since my last blog post, and many were suggested by users like you!
 To list a few:

 1) A frame was added to the night light lithophanes.
 Turn you pictures into a night light lithophane (here) that is backlit by a night light you already own.